If you can learn to avoid weekend fitness sabotage, chances are your fitness goals will finally fall into place.

 You're sleeping late.
 Sleeping late on weekends disrupts our circadian rhythm, which affects hunger hormones in your body that make you want to eat (leptin and ghrelin).
 And and imbalance in those pesky hormones cranks up our appetite for fatty foods.
 Also, sleep deprivation drives up cortisol levels, which is linked to increased visceral fat.

 Sold?
 Good!
-You'll want to figure out the parameters that you will want to abide by.
+You'll want to figure out the parameters that you will want to abide by to help yourself avoid weekend fitness sabotage.
 Stick to a two-hour range of when bedtime is for you.
 The other thing you can do is be sure to start your day with foods that are slow to burn to get your circadian rhythm back in proper order.
 Think eggs and fruit, not waffles with syrup.

 Your weekends are spent taking care of others' needs.
 This could be an ailing relative, your kids, or your spouse.
 Are you prioritizing what they need/want to eat more than what you know you need?